Yi-YaoWang/dbt-refactor-sql/README.md

 ## [6 Implement Sources by Translating Hard Coded Table References and Choosing Refactoring Strategies​](https://learn.getdbt.com/learn/course/refactoring-sql-for-modularity/part-2-practice-refactoring-90min/practice-refactoring?page=3)

 Now we can look at this __legacy__ code.
-It has poor readability, hard to maintaince and confusing.
+It has poor readability, confusing and hard to maintaince.
 The first thing we could do is keep all table and column name in consistency by making letters into lower case.
 - You can change all the codes by yourself or just copy following codes and replace models/marts/`fct_customer_orders.sql`.
 ```SQL
 with paid_orders as (select orders.id as order_id,